-Senior/ Disabled Public Housing Program
+Senior/ Disabled Project Based Housing

-WHAT IS PUBLIC HOUSING
+WHAT IS PROJECT BASED HOUSING

 Senior and disabled public housing was established to provide decent and safe rental housing for eligible low-income seniors, and persons with disabilities.
 The U.S. Department of Housing and Urban Development (HUD) administers Federal aid to local housing agencies (HAs) that manage the housing for low-income residents at rents they can afford.
 HUD furnishes technical and professional assistance in planning, developing and managing these developments.